What can I do to support my loved one?

-- Diverse Voices is a not-for-profit organisation who focus on the wellbeing of diverse voices in the community and they provide peer-to-peer telephone and online counselling services.
+- Diverse Voices is a not-for-profit organisation that focus on the wellbeing of diverse voices in the community and they provide peer-to-peer telephone and online counselling services.

-- Qlife provide telephone and online support to the queer community and assists to connect with other services in the community.
+- Qlife provides telephone and online support to the queer community and assists to connect with other services in the community.

 - Open Doors are a service that provides support, information and education to young people and their families.